 - Engaged in advocacy efforts and/or testified before U.S. House and Senate Committees to provide insight on issues surrounding immigration reform, pay equity for women, civil rights, prosecutorial discretion by Immigration and Customs Enforcement, voting rights, LGTB issues, the Dream Act, Defense of Marriage Act, Employment Non-Discrimination Act, Violence Against Women Act, Deferred Action for Childhood Arrivals, elimination of Don’t Ask, Don’t Tell, opposition to Arizona SB170, and others.

 - Launched programs and initiatives to support the advancement and development of Latino/a students and legal professionals, and the Hispanic community at large, in areas of education, professional development, economic opportunity, and community awareness; programs such as: the HNBA Latina Commission, La Promesa en el Derecho (The Promise in the Law), the HNBA Legal Career Fair, the HNBA/Microsoft Intellectual Property Law Institute (IPLI), HNBA Journal of Law and Policy, the HNBA Online Career Center and Law Student Career Opportunities Board, the HNBA/MassMutual Su Negocio Program, the HNBA/LEF Legal Education Action Program (LEAP), HNBA Youth Symposium, and the HNBA Speed Networking and Corporate Connections Program, the Business Development Institute (BDI), Poder25, Corporate Board Training, Law School Sin Límites (LSSL), HNBA Immigrant Legal Defense Fund, and the HNBA Advocacy Day.

-- Launched the annual HNBA Legislative Day in Washington D.C., with the purpose of providing networking activities and advocacy opportunities before members of Congress and White House officials, on issues of importance to the HNBA and to the Hispanic community.
+- Launched the annual HNBA Advocacy Day in Washington D.C., with the purpose of providing networking activities and advocacy opportunities before members of Congress and Executive Branch Officials, on issues of importance to the HNBA and to the Hispanic community.

 - Launched the Collaborative Bar Leadership Academy (CBLA), a joint initiative of the Hispanic National Bar Association (HNBA), the National Bar Association (NBA), the National Asian Pacific American Bar Association (NAPABA), the National LGBT Bar Association, and the National Native American Bar Association (NNABA), in collaboration with the American Bar Association (ABA).
 CBLA is a multi-day, intensive leadership training program designed to train future bar association leaders, to promote diversity and inclusion, and to strengthen the legal profession by fostering deeper relationships and collaboration between the bar associations.